 The Active users section shows how many distinct people used Claude over fixed periods: the average number of daily active users over the last 7 days, the number of weekly active users over the last 7 days, and the number of monthly active users over the last 30 days.
 These figures always use the same fixed lookbacks and are not affected by the time-window selector below.Usage

-Everything below the Usage divider is scoped to a time window that you choose with the 24 hours, 7 days, or 30 days selector.
+Everything below the Usage divider is scoped to a time window that you choose with the 24 hours, 7 days, 30 days, or 90 days selector.
 The summary tiles show the number of requests, the input and output token counts (a token is roughly a piece of a word, and it is the unit that Claude’s usage is measured in), and, in the self-managed view, the estimated spend for the selected window.
 The Token usage chart plots input and output tokens over the window.
-It shows hourly data when you select the 24-hour window and daily data for the 7-day and 30-day windows.
+It shows hourly data when you select the 24-hour window and daily data for the longer windows.
 The Active users over time chart plots the number of distinct users who made at least one request in each period of the window, using the same hourly or daily buckets as the token chart.
 The By product table breaks usage down by which Claude product it came from (for example, Claude Desktop or Claude Code), with the same request, token, and spend columns as the other tables.
 This table only appears once your deployment has recorded usage from at least one product.
 The By model table lists each model used in the window along with its request count, input tokens, output tokens, and, in the self-managed view, its spend.
 The Top users table lists the most active users in the window with the same columns.
 The table starts with ten rows, and you can click Show more to reveal additional users.
-Up to 100 users are listed individually, and beyond that a note tells you how many more are not listed.Things to know
+Up to 100 users are listed individually, and beyond that a note tells you how many more are not listed.CSV exports

 - A user counts as active in the selected window if they made at least one request in it, regardless of which seat tier they were on at the time.